 Chen, Cher Weixia.
 “A Critique of ‘Lost of Face’ Arguments in Cultural Defense Cases: A Comparative Study."
 In Multicultural Jurisprudence: Comparative Perspectives on the Cultural Defense, edited by Marie-Claire Foblets and Alison Dundes Renteln, 247-260.
 Hart Publishing Co, 2009.

-2021-2022 Chen, Cher Weixia.
-(PI, with Graziella Mccarron, Melody Porter & Steve Grande).
-“Understanding & Supporting the Well-Being of College-Level Social Justice and Human Rights Advocates/Activists in the State of Virginia.”
+2021-2022 Chen, Cher Weixia (PI, with Graziella Mccarron, Melody Porter & Steve Grande).
+“Understanding and Supporting the Well-Being of College-Level Social Justice and Human Rights Advocates/Activists in the State of Virginia.”
 4-VA Collaborative Research Grant.

 2020 Chen, Cher Weixia (PI, with Graziella Mccarron & Xiaomei Cai).
 “The Well-being of Social Justice and Human Rights (SJHR) College Student Activists at the Washington Metropolitan Area”.
 Office of Undergraduate Education/ Office of the Provost Summer Team Impact Projects Grant, GMU